Using Lambda's Managed Slurm#

 Create the user.
 Replace

-with either the path to the user's SSH public key file or the public key string itself:
+<USERNAME>with the desired username, and<SSH-KEY>with either the path to the user's SSH public key file or the public key string itself:

 After the command completes, the message User <USERNAME> successfully added